Eyre Peninsula Railway: Passenger

 Initially passengers were conveyed on mixed trains.
 A weekly passenger service from Port Lincoln to Thevenard was introduced in 1923 that included a sleeping car.
 It operated as a boat train being positioned at the foot of the jetty at Port Lincoln to connect with ships from Adelaide.
 In 1931 Fageol railbuses converted from motor buses were introduced, these were supplemented by Brill 75s in 1936.
 The last service was withdrawn on 30 August 1968.

-Motive Power & Rolling stock
+Motive power and rolling stock

 The Eyre Peninsula Railway was initially operated by T, V, W and Y class steam locomotives.
 All had previously been used on other parts of the SAR network.
 These were replaced by 830 class diesel locomotives in the 1960s, some of which have never left the division.
 Nine were delivered new to the Eyre Peninsula Railway, while others were transferred from the Port Pirie to Broken Hill line after it was converted to standard gauge replacing the last remaining T class steam locomotives in April 1970.